 View those efforts and accomplishments, here.

 Learn more about our partnership with Habitat for Humanity and learn more about volunteering with the Marble Collegiate Church community to build homes and change lives here.

 Monetary and school donations will go to disadvantaged children in NYC.
-The agencies receiving the Back to School backpacks are Housing + Solutions, Icahn House-Children’s Rescue Fund, PS 30 and St. Luke’s in the Field LGBTQ Homeless Teen Program.
+The agencies receiving the Build a Backpack backpacks are Housing + Solutions, Icahn House-Children’s Rescue Fund, PS 30 and St. Luke’s in the Field LGBTQ Homeless Teen Program.

 There are over 23,200 children living in homeless shelters in NYC.
 Marble’s Back to School Drive is important because: